-Ben Hur litigates intellectual property and commercial disputes for companies ranging from start-ups to established corporations.
+Ben Hur litigates disputes for technology companies ranging from start-ups to established corporations.
 He has tried over half a dozen cases as first chair, and handled numerous criminal and civil cases in state courts, federal courts, and before the International Trade Commission.

-In addition to resolving intellectual property and complex commercial disputes, he also guides executives and board members of publicly traded companies through white collar criminal and securities litigation in federal courts and before the Securities and Exchange Commission.
+In addition to resolving complex commercial disputes, Ben also guides executives and board members of publicly traded and private companies through white collar criminal, antitrust and securities litigation in federal courts and before the Securities and Exchange Commission.

 NVIDIA Corporation v.
 Qualcomm Inc.

 We represented Qualcomm in an ITC investigation in which Nvidia asserted infringement of seven patents that purportedly cover graphics processing units (GPUs).
 Nvidia sought to block the importation of Samsung Galaxy phones and tablets that contain Qualcomm’s Adreno technology, as well as those containing chips from ARM Holdings and Imagination Technologies.
 Nvidia abandoned its claims of infringement as to three of the patents prior to the hearing before the ALJ, and dropped its claims as to a fourth patent during the course of the hearing.
 Following the hearing, the ALJ determined that no violation of section 337 had been established, because of the patents remaining in the investigation, two had not been infringed, and the third had been infringed but was invalid.
 In December of 2015, the full International Trade Commission declined to review the ALJ’s initial determination of no violation of section 337, resulting in a complete victory for our client Qualcomm in the ITC.
 Nvidia filed and then dismissed an appeal to the Federal Circuit, cementing the win for Qualcomm.

 Class Action Plaintiff v.
 Internet of Things Company